 Alcohol advice and support

-Knowing when to stop and letting your friends know when they need to stop can be a good way to protect yourself and your friends.
+Knowing your limits, when to stop and letting your friends know when they need to stop can be a good way to protect yourself and your friends.
 Our Be a Mate campaign aims to support you to look out for one another when drinking.
 Find out more.

 How much is too much?